analystsayan/analystsayan/README.md

 🎓 IT Engineer specialized in **Data Science**
 🔍 I help convert raw data into clear, actionable insights
 📊 Skilled in **Python**, **Pandas**, **SQL**, **Power BI**, and **Excel**
 📈 Passionate about turning numbers into visual stories and smart decisions
-📸 Also a visual thinker — check out my [photography](https://instagram.com/sayan.photopedia)
 🎯 Always curious, always exploring — open to **Data Analyst opportunities**

 ---